stig/www.brautaset.org/about.md

 ------------

-I wrote [SBJson][], a popular JSON parser & generator for Objective-C. You are welcome to use it&mdash;and any other project available from my [Github profile][github]&mdash;for free, as long as you adhere to their respective licenses.
+I wrote [SBJson][], a popular JSON parser & generator for Objective-C. You are welcome to use it---and any other project available from my [Github profile][github]---for free, as long as you adhere to their respective licenses.

 In most cases the license requires that you have to attribute me in your